2024-25 Catalog

 ANTH 377 Archaeology Of Death 4 Credits

-examines what we can determine about the past from human remains.
+Examines what we can determine about the past from human remains.
 Class will study health, age, and disease from the analysis of human bone, the cultural aspects of burial and funerals, and take part in a field project in Nisky Hill Cemetery in Bethlehem.

 ANTH 389 Honors Project 1-8 Credits